theomaro/online-bookstore-database/README.md

 # Online Bookstore Database
-an example of an online bookstore that sells books to customers.
-The bookstore has multiple book categories and a large number of customers who can place orders.
+An online bookstore that sells books to customers.
+The bookstore has multiple book categories and number of customers who can place orders.

 ## Entity Relationship Model
 To model this system using ER Model must first identify the entities, attributes, and relationships that are involved.